NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

-Commercial Use Requires Permission
+Payment Required for Both Commercial and Non-Commercial Use
 -----------------------------------
+We have a small License fee which you need to pay in order to use this app.
+Even for Non-commercial purpose payment is required.
+If you have financial difficulty you can talk to us !

-Commercial Use not allowed without permission.
+Further Commercial Use not allowed without permission.
 Commercial use or commercial fork of this project must require permission.

 License